paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-701-port-security.md

 (4) The Secretary shall—

-  (A) promptly review each such plan;
+  (A) promptly review each such plan or update;

-  (B) require amendments to any plan that does not meet the requirements of this subsection;
+  (B) require amendments to any plan or update that does not meet the requirements of this subsection;

-  (C) approve any plan that meets the requirements of this subsection; and
+  (C) approve any plan or update that meets the requirements of this subsection; and

-  (D) subject to the availability of appropriations, periodically, but not less than one time per year, conduct a risk-based, no notice facility inspection to verify the effectiveness of each such facility security plan.
+  (D) subject to the availability of appropriations, periodically, but not less than one time per year, conduct a risk-based, no notice facility inspection to verify the effectiveness of each such facility security plan or update.

 (5) A vessel or facility for which a plan is required to be submitted under this subsection may not operate after the end of the 12-month period beginning on the date of the prescription of interim final regulations on vessel and facility security plans, unless—